jugnusiwach9/sample_app/README.md

 # sample_app
-A sample twitter like app bu
+A sample twitter like app